yearn/yearn-exporter-api/README.md

 Light-weight API in front of [yearn.vision](https://yearn.vision) that makes some data available for external sites.

 ## Usage
-Start the api with `docker-compose up` or `docker-compose up -d` for detached mode.
+Start the API with `docker-compose up` or `docker-compose up -d` for detached mode.
 This will expose it at `http://localhost:5000`.

 ## Configuration
 You can export the following environment variables if you want to override the defaults: